redfyel/contrib-pie-generator/README.md

 ## 🙌 Contribute
 Feel free to open issues or pull requests if you have any improvements, bug fixes, or feature requests.

+### 🌀 Even a 0.0% helps complete the circle — every commit matters.
+This chart celebrates collaboration, not competition.
-### Here's to pretty charts, more accountability and more credit where due 🖤
+### Here's to pretty charts, more accountability, collaboration and more credit where due 🖤